-The Canadian Radio-television and Telecommunications Commission (CRTC) will not request payment for Part I license fees by broadcasters for the 2020-21 fiscal year.
-Instead, the federal government will pay an equivalent amount to the waived fees directly to the CRTC.

-- The federal government will establish a \$500 million COVID-19 Emergency Support Fund to assist cultural, heritage, and sport organizations. - The federal government will work with tourism operators to defer commercial lease and license of occupation payments until September 1, 2020.
-The government will also waive up to 75% of eligible commercial rent for the months of April-June 2020, or the equivalent amount of annual rent. - The federal government will provide \$16 million through the Indigenous Tourism Association of Canada to support the Indigenous tourism industry. - The federal government will invest \$25.7 million to support Canada's six national museums and the National Battlefields Commission. - The federal government will invest \$18.2 million to support the National Arts Centre.
+- The Canadian Radio-television and Telecommunications Commission ("CRTC") will not request payment for Part I license fees by broadcasters for the 2020-21 fiscal year.
+Instead, the federal government will pay an equivalent amount to the waived fees directly to the CRTC. - The federal government will establish a CAD\$500 million COVID-19 Emergency Support Fund to assist cultural, heritage, and sport organizations. - The federal government will provide CAD\$16 million through the Indigenous Tourism Association of Canada to support the Indigenous tourism industry. - The federal government will invest CAD\$25.7 million to support Canada's six national museums and the National Battlefields Commission. - The federal government will invest CAD\$18.2 million to support the National Arts Centre. - The federal government will make CAD\$50 million available through a Short-Term Compensation Fund, to compensate independent production companies for COVID-related losses due to filming interruptions and production shutdowns.